 These "hybrid" blades do combine the rust-resistance of stainless with the edge-holding durability of high carbon.
 However, as one would expect, these knives also possess the negative qualities of both, but to a lesser degree.

 Cuisinart 15-Piece Hollow Handle

 This high-quality knife set features a high carbon stainless blade and an ergonomically designed handle.
 The blade surface makes it exceptionally easy to clean.
 I have had knives with hollow handles that I liked, but I have had hollow-handle sets that felt light in the hand.
 If you do a lot of prep work, a light knife might make the work a little easier.
 This knife set is on this list partly for its ergonomic design, which suggests the comfort and balance in the hand that would make long tasks easier.
 This set of blades comes with a lifetime warranty.

 - high carbon stainless steel blades for precision and accuracy

 - durable bolster for perfect stability and control

 - ergonomically designed stainless steel handle provides comfort

 - lifetime warranty

-You don't have to be a celebrity chef to use quality knives!
+You don't have to be an experienced chef to enjoy excellent food